 In your browser, go to the URL: https://localhost:4040/spatialstudio

-This page will require login.
+This page will require a login.
 And you will need to add a security exception to your browser as the Quick Start uses a self-signed SSL certificate.
 Check the README.txt file found in the Quick Start folder for login instructions and how to change the login id et al. The following considerations apply to using Spatial Studio Quick Start:

 See documentation for more information.

 See documentation for more information.

 Spatial Studio is available as a Java application for trial, development and testing purposes at no cost under an Oracle Technology Network License Agreement.
 It can be used with Oracle Autonomous Database (ADW, ATP-shared), and with any Oracle Database XE version 18c or higher.
 Spatial Studio Quick Start comes pre-deployed.
 You simply download, unzip, and run.
 See Get Started.

 No, All licensed users of Oracle Database EE under Premier or Extended Support, Oracle Database SE2, and Oracle Database Cloud Service (all editions) are licensed to use the features of Oracle Spatial and Graph (OSG).